etchteam/make-this-website-better/README.md

 UI
 * Colour changing labels to confirm valid input in fields.
 * Transformation effects indicating interactive links.
 * Calendar for easy selection alternative with min/max dates.
+* Removed links to non-existent pages.

 Performance
 * Restricted to using CSS for transitions and backgrounds for faster loading.